rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 then Native Oberon[^2] running under VirtualBox 6.0.
 You might wonder why these two are together.
-While it was easy to run the Native Oberon installation process that process assumes you have a properly partitioned hard disk and VirtualBox seems to skip that process.
+While it was easy to run the Native Oberon installation process that process assumes you have a properly partitioned hard disc and VirtualBox seems to skip that process.
 I found taking advantage of FreeDOS simplified things for me.